circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 #### **Step 2.
 Add an HTTP Source**
 {: #step-2-add-an-http-source }

-To get the URL where the CircleCI Webhooks will be sent to, and then record to the collector, we must [add an HTTP Source](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source).
+To get the URL where the CircleCI Webhooks will be sent to, and then recorded to the collector, we must [add an HTTP Source](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source).

 When complete, copy the generated “HTTP Source Address”.
 You can always get this link from Sumo Logic again in the future.
+This is the URL that will need to be entered in the CircleCI Webhooks UI in the next step.

 #### **Step 3.
 Configure Project Webhooks**
 {: #step-3-configure-project-webhooks }